Savage Rifts Framework And Race List

 - Snow Lizard can't fly but has the unique ability to become a snowstorm (TLFM, p.
 9).

 - See Rifts Dragon Differences for a more in-depth breakdown of the dragon types.
-Also see this house rule.
+Also see these house rules.

 Elemental Fusionist†: Tough, charismatic, mutated human - bonded to nature with the ability to warp the elements.
 Has more potential power and versatility than a mage or psi, but takes a few edges and ranks to get there.
 (A&M, p.
 12)